Leviathan321/opensbt-core/docs/source/index.rst

 Getting Started
 ===============

-This section will help you get started with installing, configuring, and running **OpenSBT**.
+This section will help you get started with installing and running **OpenSBT**.
 OpenSBT requires Python to be installed and its compatibility has been tested with Python 3.8.
 OpenSBT can be run as a standalone application or can be imported as a library.

 A. Install the project as a dependency via pip: